 Permanent Ramp

 Although permanent wheelchair ramps aren’t as modular as the others featured in this article, they still have a couple of advantages.
-For one, due to their nature, permanent ramps are generally studier than portable ones.
+For one, due to their nature, permanent outdoor wheelchair ramps are generally studier than portable ones.
 They can be designed to withstand prolonged exposure to harsh weather conditions and frequent, heavy foot traffic.
 Also, a permanent ramp can be built to match or complement the aesthetics of a structure such as a house or a commercial establishment.

 Threshold Ramp